Save the Children is the world’s leading independent organization for children. We work in over 120 countries.

 EDUCATION FOR A BETTER FUTURE

-Since 2007, we have supported MoEYS with the implementation of its Child- Friendly School policy, and in 2013 we introduced the I’m Learning pilot project using the QLE framework as a programming tool.
-This project aims to improve children’s capacity to learn as well as develop problem solving, critical thinking and other life skills.
+In 2013, we introduced the “I’m Learning” pilot project using the QLE framework as a programming tool.
+This project aims to improve children’s learning outcomes in literacy and numeracy, and development of their skills in problem solving, critical thinking and other life skills.
 It includes a research component and will serve as a guide to improve existing programmes and highlight positive achievements of the approach for advocacy.

 EARLY CHILDHOOD CARE AND DEVELOPMENT (ECCD)

 Our ECCD programming addresses many issues that are vital for children in their early years, such as health, nutrition, school readiness and early literacy support.
 We work with fathers and mothers on positive parenting, and empower parents to be their children’s first teachers through community-based peer-to-peer learning.
 We are also building the capacity of our NGO partners and the private sector to increase access to reading materials for very young children.

 We aim to improve the quality of home based ECCD, with clear quality standards and enhanced monitoring.
 To achieve this, we are conducting a longitudinal research study to follow a number of children through the programme to establish how ECCD services influence their overall development and performance in primary school, and creating evidence of the importance of school readiness programmes to assist young children in reaching their full developmental potential and enable a successful transition to basic education.
 This evidence will contribute to working closely with the government’s Early Childhood Education Department and Pre-school Teacher Training Centre to improve policies, guidelines and curricula so education staff can provide improved ECCD services.